teknologika/irdashies/README.md

 This project is still in the early stages of development, so there may be bugs and many missing features.
 If you are interested in contributing please reach out and we can discuss how we can collaborate.

+## Try it out

+You can try it out by downloading the latest release from the [releases page](https://github.com/tariknz/irdashies/releases).

+Install the .exe and run it.
+The application will automatically update when a new version is available.

 ## Table of Contents

 - [Introduction](#introduction)